HistoryThis section has been translated automatically.

 LaboratoryThis section has been translated automatically.

-- In addition, the determination of N-methylhistamine or 1,4-methylimidazole acetic acid in the collective urine can be performed.
+In addition, N-methylhistamine or 1,4-methylimidazole acetic acid can be determined in the collected urine.

 HistologyThis section has been translated automatically.